1–2 spots available for Q2 · Claim yours

 Maintenance and security overlap on WordPress more than on most stacks.
 If you lapse on updates, you are both slow and exposed.
 For the hardening side, see my hacked recovery playbook and the ecommerce security checklist if you run WooCommerce.

-How I handle WordPress maintenance for clients
+How I help clients with WordPress maintenance

 FAQ